nextflow-io/nextflow/docs/amazons3.md

 println file('s3://my-bucket/data/sequences.fa').text
 ```

-See the {ref}`script-file-io` section to learn more about available file operations.
+See the `script-file-io` section to learn more about available file operations.

 ## Security credentials